Copyright (c) 2008 - 2022 Nir Sofer

 from a dead system that cannot boot anymore).

-In order to use this feature, you must know the last logged-on password used for this profile, because the
+In order to use this feature, you must know the last login password used for this profile, because the

-passwords are encrypted with the SHA hash of the log-on password, and without that hash, the passwords cannot be decrypted.
+passwords are encrypted with the SHA hash of the login password, and without that hash, the passwords cannot be decrypted.